balena-os/meta-balena/README.md

 * **recipes-kernel** : This has the recipe for adding additional build configs to the BSP kernel to enable rce support.

+## Production/Staging Builds ##

+###To make it short:###
+* If RESIN_STAGING_BUILD is not present in your local.conf or it doesn't include "yes" : Production build selected (default bahavior)
+* If RESIN_STAGING_BUILD is defined local.conf and includes "yes" : Staging build selected

+###Long description:###
+RESIN_STAGING_BUILD variable gets injected into DISTRO_FEATURES.
+If RESIN_STAGING_BUILD contains 'yes' then 'resin-staging' distro feature is added.
+Based on this, recipes can decide what staging specific changes are needed.
+By default RESIN_STAGING_BUILD is empty which corresponds to a normal build (resis-staging won't be appended to DISTRO_FEATURE).
+If user wants a staging build, RESIN_STAGING_BUILD = "yes" needs to be added to local.conf.